-all instructions and actions related to the copied trade will automatically be replicated in your eToro account (subject to the trade size as explained above), including stop losses, take profits and the closing of trades.
+all instructions and actions related to the copied trade will automatically be replicated in your etoro account (subject to the trade size as explained above), including stop losses, take profits and the closing of trades.
 For example, if a trader that you are copying extends their stop loss by adding more funds to their account then your stop loss will be adjusted automatically to reflect this.
 However, your position amount will remain the same as its initial amount.